Released On 12th Dec 2025

 When asbestos data reaches this standard, the difference is visible in day‑to‑day operations.
 Planners can quickly generate lists of properties that meet certain criteria, such as buildings with high‑risk ACMs in communal areas, to inform investment decisions.
 Maintenance teams and contractors can check up‑to‑date asbestos information before attending site and confirm changes afterwards, confident that the central register will reflect what they find and do.

-Senior leaders benefit from clear portfolio‑level dashboards showing risk profiles, overdue reinspections and progress against action plans, which supports better discussions at board or committee level.
-When auditors or regulators ask for evidence of how asbestos is being managed, the authority can provide coherent, up‑to‑date information in minutes rather than launching a manual data‑gathering exercise.
+Senior leaders also benefit from clear portfolio‑level dashboards showing risk profiles, overdue reinspections and progress against action plans, supporting better discussions at board or committee level.
+In a well-structured system, teams are not waiting for someone to manually compile answers when auditors or regulators ask for evidence of how asbestos is being managed.
+Dashboards, filtered views and controlled client-side updates make it easier to see risk, monitor progress and keep the record current.

 If your asbestos data does not yet look like this, the most useful first step is often a focused review of your current registers, survey outputs and reporting.
-That baseline shows how close you already are to “good” data – and where improving structure, traceability or accessibility would make the biggest difference.
+That baseline shows how close you already are to good data - and where better structure, traceability, accessibility and live reporting would make the biggest difference.